keithwhor/nodal/README.md

 The main three suggestions are **Branding Server**, **API Server** and **Application Server**.

 Nodal's core competency is building API servers.
-Though we do have [dotcom](http://github.com/keithwhor/dotcom) for building Branding Servers (search engine optimized server-generated pages).
+We do, however, also have a project called [dotcom](http://github.com/keithwhor/dotcom) for building Branding Servers (search engine optimized server-generated pages).
+More on this soon.

 ### API Server